department-of-veterans-affairs/vets-website/content/pages/housing-assistance/home-loans/va-backed-loans/purchase-loan.md

 <div class="va-introtext">

-A VA-backed purchase loan can help you if you're looking for a competitive interest rate or you’ve had trouble finding  financing.
+A VA-backed purchase loan can help you if you're looking for a competitive interest rate or if you’ve had trouble finding  financing to buy a house.
 Find out if you can get this loan—and how to apply.

 </div>